andrewaramsay/aramsay-build/readme.md

 Simple Build is a convention over configuration, opinionated build tool for MEAN stack applications.
 It handles all the setup and necessary config to utilize various tools for an ideal workflow.
-It is largely based on John Papa's [Hottowel](https://github.com/johnpapa/generator-hottowel) project, this is just a bundled ready-to-use build tool that can simple be installed and referenced from your local gulpfile.
+It is largely based on John Papa's [Hottowel](https://github.com/johnpapa/generator-hottowel) project, this is just a bundled ready-to-use build tool that can simply be installed and referenced from your local gulpfile.
+The value of this over a generator is maintainability;
+this tool can be used in multiple projects and updates can be applied with a simple `npm install`.

+*disclaimer* this project is primarily written to make my life easier.
+It is built around my preferred structure of MEAN stack applications, and may lack configuration options necessary for use in a different context.